ferrannp/react-native-sync-adapter/README.md

 A good example could be `syncInterval: 12 * 60 * 60` (12 hours) and `syncFlexTime: 0.5 * 60 * 60` (30 minutes).

-Notice that `syncFlexTime` only work for Android 4.4+, for older versions, that value will be ignored and syncs will be always exact.
+Notice that `syncFlexTime` only works for Android 4.4+, for older versions, that value will be ignored and syncs will be always exact.